opticks-org/opticks/README.md

 - Include _Fixes #_ messages and links to issues when committing to branches so they are easy to track.
 These don't need to be in every commit message, just the final one for a branch.

 NOTE: You may see some odities in the commit history, tags, etc. since this repository was originally imported from subversion with a fairly complex branch structure.

+## Build and Install
+The scons and visual studio projects may remain valid but are not maintained.
+Builds should use cmake.
+Instructions are available [here](Code/BUILDING.md).